-Prerequisite: Placement into MATH 103 or higher, C or better in: BIOL 115/115L, BIOL 205/205L, CHEM 200/200L and concurrently enrolled in BIOL 315
+Prerequisite: C or better in BIOL 115/115L and BIOL 205/205L, and concurrent enrollment in BIOL 315

 BIOL 360.
 Principles of Immunology

 BIOL 360 is an introduction to experimental and theoretical foundations of immunology.
 The course focuses on concepts, landmark experiments, and recent advances.
 Topics include innate and adaptive immunity; structure/function of antibody molecules and T cell receptors; regulation of immune responses through cellular interactions.
 Applications of concepts to medically significant issues (vaccines, transplantation, inflammation, autoimmunity, cancer, HIV/AIDS) are discussed.
 Interpretative analysis of experimental data is emphasized.